Breakin' Combs

-Breakin' Combs is the debut studio album by American rapper and musician Dred Scott, released in 1994 on Tuff Break/A&M Records.
+Breakin' Combs is the debut studio album by American rapper and musician Dred Scott, released on March 22, 1994, by Tuff Break/A&M Records.
 The album was written and produced by Scott, with a sound that's influenced in the genres of soul, hip hop, jazz and reggae music.
 R&B/soul singer Adriana Evans is featured on the single "Check the Vibe", and "Swingin' from the Tree".
 Breakin' Combs was reissued in Japan twice, in 2005 and 2009, and includes bonus tracks on both editions.

+Breakin' Combs received a nomination for National Association of Independent Record Distributors' 1994 Indie Awards.